pablo-albaladejo/cohort-002-skill-building/internal/create-lesson-proposal.md

 Include notes for things to be mindful of when completing the lesson.

 This should be detailed, but still concise.
+Another AI should be able to read the steps and complete the lesson.

 </lesson-proposal-format>

 <task>
+1. Load the relevant parts of the ../ai-personal-assistant repository into your context.
-1. Create a lesson proposal inside the folder of the section you're working on, under `notes.md`.
+2. Create a lesson proposal inside the folder of the section you're working on, under `notes.md`.
-2. Once the lesson proposal is done, update @workshop-goals.md with the new information.
+3. Once the lesson proposal is done, update @workshop-goals.md with the new information.
 </task>